-Yesterday we saw some rather convincing argument about Windows 8, put forth by my colleague, on why he thinks Windows 8 will succeed.
-I am however, skeptical about the success of Windows 8 in the near future – and if Windows 8 were to fail, the following could be the possible reasons, in my opinion.
+Some rather convincing arguments about Windows 8, put forth, on why Windows 8 will succeed.
+I am, however, skeptical about the success of Windows 8 in the near future – and if Windows 8 were to fail, the following could be the possible reasons, in my opinion.

 The Metro Interface

 One of the main reasons I see for Windows 8 not being accepted by people in the new interface.
 The Metro interface is good, but only for devices with touchscreens.
 When it comes to desktops, the mouse-happy users will have to figure out a way for easier navigation, which I could not find so far.
 There are Windows 8 shortcut keys but the ease of navigation among screens and then among the tiles is nowhere as near as compared to the previous versions of Windows.